al1sant0s/tstosbtp/README.md

 # Convert TSTO textpool files

-This tool allows you to convert sbtp (textpool) files to xml files back and forth from the game 'The Simpsons: Tapped Out'.
+This tool allows you to convert sbtp/btp (textpool) files to xml files back and forth from the game 'The Simpsons: Tapped Out'.

 ## Installation